How to Prevent Gum Disease

 Natural Supplements for Gum Health

-Vitamins and Minerals
+• Vitamins and Minerals:

-• Vitamin D: Supports bone health and immune function.
+• Vitamin D: Supports bone health and immune function, which is vital for combating infections.

-• Coenzyme Q10: Helps repair gum tissue.
+• Coenzyme Q10: This antioxidant may help repair gum tissue and reduce inflammation.

 FAQ about Gum Disease